This post may contain affiliate links. Please read my disclosure for more information.

 What is a Good Credit Score to Buy a Home?

-Most conventional loans require a credit score of at least 620 but it is ideal for purchasing a house to have a credit score of at least 740.
+While most conventional loans require a credit score of at least 620, it is ideal for purchasing a house to have a credit score of at least 740.

 The higher your credit score is, the better.
 If you have a good credit score, you will get a better/lower interest rate on your mortgage.